Argparse

 print('Item ', n)

-# get boolean value
+# Get a boolean value

 if args.done: